nbicocchi/learn-microservices/modules/communication-sync/slides/1 - Communication styles.md

 # Communication styles

-## Towards a Distributed Data Model
+## Consequences of a Distributed Data Model

 Monolithic architectures store **all data in a single database**, e.g., `Order`, `OrderLine`, and `Product`.
 Relationships are straightforward: